Thinkful-OpenSource/slacker-news/README.md

 ### For Front End Students:

 This is a Rails application.
 The following instructions will get you started, but will not explain how rails works.
-This is intentional.

 1. Installing Rails on your computer can be really simple, but can also be really tricky if it goes wrong.
 For simplicity's sake please create a free account and start a Rails box at http://Nitrous.io.
 (This also allows for collaborative editing where more than one person can work on the same box together and it has a chat feature.
 This can be really cool and may help in the development of this project.)